moorepants/eme185/content/pages/instructor-guide.rst

 ========

 You are not required to attend any of the lecture periods.
-You are welcome to sit in on lectures or even give some yourself.
+You are welcome to sit in on lectures or even give one or more yourself.
 If you sit in on the lectures I will ask you to note down feedback for me.
 If you would like to give a lecture, just let me know well beforehand and we will make arrangements.
-Past TAs have given a lecture to introduce students to useful things (e.g. 3D printing) for their projects.
+Past TAs have given a lecture to introduce students to useful things (e.g. 3D printing, microcontrollers) for their projects.
 I'm happy to give feedback on your lectures too.

 Studios
 =======